maemo-leste/maemo-user-guide/source/chapters/settings.rst

 The configuration should be done now, but if you need advanced settings, tap on *Advanced*, otherwise just tap on *Finish*.

-The advanced settings are almost the same as for creating a :ref:`chapters/settings:New (WiFi connection)`.
+The advanced settings are almost the same as for creating a :ref:`chapters/settings:New (Wi-Fi connection)`.

 Delete (Connections)
 """"""""""""""""""""

-It deletes the currently selected WiFi connection (inactive for mobile connections).
+It deletes the currently selected :term:`Wi-Fi` connection (inactive for mobile connections).

 Done (Connections)
 """"""""""""""""""